Osprey Exos 38

 The biggest difference between these two backpacks is in fact in their sizes and weights.
-So, I will first show you what their basic specs are, and then I will tell you how you should interpret those specs, in terms of choosing the best size for yourself.
+Above are their basic specs are, but let’s take a look at those specs, in terms of choosing the best size for you.

 Don’t let those be just numbers to you.
 Deciding on the size of the pack that you are going to get is very important, and you have consider a lot of different factors.
 The first one is the length of the trips that you usually go on.